 When selecting a high-yield savings account, it’s smart to shop around.
 Different banks offer different interest rates.
 And the right interest rate can make all the difference.
-For example, you can tap into a 3% APY through Capital One’s high-yield savings account.
+For example, you can tap into a 3% APY through a high-yield savings account.
 That’s significantly higher than the national average interest rate for savings accounts, which was 0.23% as of March 1, 2023.

 After you’ve opened a high-yield savings account, it’s time to start actually putting savings into the account.